AbhayBisht0801/Bank-System/README.md

 ## Features

-### Loan Chatbot
+### Loan Chatbot with Pdf

-The loan chatbot assists users in exploring loan options, providing information about interest rates, loan terms, and eligibility criteria.
-It utilizes Langchain integration to facilitate natural language understanding and responses.
+The loan chatbot assists users in navigating through loan-related queries efficiently.
+Utilizing Langchain's capabilities, it breaks down PDF documents into manageable chunks of data and employs vector similarity to extract relevant answers based on user questions.
+This innovative approach enhances user interaction and comprehension, making the loan application process seamless and user-friendly.

 ### Insurance Claim Chatbot